 You may be offered a discharge planning meeting before your baby goes home.
-This will be arranged by the neonatal staff and is a way of bringing together the teams who will be caring for your baby.
+This will be arranged by the neonatal staff and is a way of bringing together the teams who will be helping you care for your baby.
 Some of the people you can expect to be present are: your baby’s consultant; a neonatal nurse; your health visitor; a member of the outreach or community nursing team.
 The meeting is a good opportunity for you to ask questions so it may be worth jotting down anything you can think of before the meeting.
 Questions you may want to ask could include: Who will weigh my baby?
 How will I get my baby’s prescriptions or formula?
 Who do I contact if I am concerned about my baby?
 Remember the purpose of this meeting is to support you to take your baby home and no question is a silly question.

 Going Home on Oxygen

 Taking a baby home on oxygen can be very daunting but lots of babies do leave neonatal care on oxygen and parents are well supported in the community.
 Before going home from the neonatal unit with your baby it is a good idea to make sure you feel confident in changing your baby’s nasal cannula.
-Find out where you can get replacement canula’s and stickers, and make sure you understand when and how to order replacement oxygen.
+Find out where you can get replacement cannulas and stickers, and make sure you understand when and how to order replacement oxygen.
 If you take your baby home on oxygen you will be supported by an outreach or community nursing team.
 This means you may have lots of people calling to see you at home.
 It can take some time to get used to and can be exhausting initially but you do get the hang of things very quickly.

 Going home doesn’t mean that input from health care professionals ends.
 You may find yourself managing lots of appointments and visits for your baby.
 A good idea is to make a list of all the people who may have an input into your baby’s care before you leave the neonatal unit, and make sure you have contact numbers for them.
-Make sure you have a diary or calendar to log your appointments and so you don’t get confused.
+Make sure you have a diary or calendar to log your appointments so you don’t get confused.
 Equally your baby may go home with very little input from health care professionals and this can make you feel uneasy.
 You have gone from having a safety net of doctors and nurses to feeling alone.
-It can help to make sure you know who to contact of you do have concerns about your baby.
+It can help to make sure you know who to contact if you do have concerns about your baby.
 If this is done before you leave the neonatal unit it may alleviate some of the stress at home.

 How can we help?